 I live in a complicated, beautiful world of special needs and autism.
 I can’t recall the specific moment I went from being a timid, frightened mother to a banner waving, “wohoo special needs is awesome” kind of mom.
 It was a natural progression and at some indescribable moment the cross I carried was transformed from a death sentence to a life promise.
 I discovered that the cross I bear doesn’t have to be the one society gave me but must be the one God intended for me.

 My mind and my heart made the decision that my cross would represent life and love and power.
 My faith allowed God the opportunity to give me the ability to accomplish this.
 Special needs could have destroyed who I was instead of transforming me into who I was meant to be.

 Make no mistake, it is a difficult world in which we who love someone with special needs live.
 We often feel isolated and different because we are.
-Other mother’s of sixteen year olds are busy going to basketball games or track meets.
-I am going to every sensory friendly event offered.
-I am changing diapers and reinserting feeding tubes.
-I am exhausted.
+Other mother’s of teenagers are busy going to basketball games or track meets.
+I am going to every sensory friendly event offered and doctor appointments with every specialist.
+I am often exhausted.
 Everything others take for granted can be and often is an overwhelming challenge to my family.

 It is not easy.
 It is impossible to not be changed by living in the world of special needs.
 It is possible to decide what sort of change will take place.

 The world in which we live is colorful.
 It is filled with hugs and joy.
 It isn’t about the fact that my son cannot speak, it is about the fact that he speaks with no words.
 Everything others take for granted can be and often is an overwhelming victory for my family.
 It is life amplified.
 The lows are heartbreaking but the highs are found in heights I could only appreciate by having a child like mine.